-This information explains how your child can stay active before and after surgery and how Memorial Sloan Kettering’s (MSK) rehabilitation services can help.Back to top
+This information explains how your child can stay active before and after surgery.
+It also explains how Memorial Sloan Kettering’s (MSK’s) Rehabilitation Services can help your child.

 About MSK’s Rehabilitation Services

-OTs help improve the skills you need to do important everyday activities.
-After surgery, your child’s OT will help them with any problems they may have with self-care tasks, such as dressing or grooming, play activities, and school or work based skills (see Figure 1).
+OTs work to improve your child’s ability to do important everyday activities after surgery.
+An OT may help your child with any problems they have with self-care tasks, such as dressing or grooming, play activities, and school or work-based skills (see Figure 1).

-During your child’s occupational therapy visit, the OT will:
+During an occupational therapy session, the OT will:

-- Talk with your child about their everyday activities and ask how they were doing those activities before surgery.
+- Talk with your child about their everyday activities.
+They’ll ask how they were doing those activities before surgery.

 - Check the strength, sensation (feeling), and movement in your child’s fingers and arms.

-- Ask questions to see if your child can understand directions, solve problems, pay attention, and remember.
+- Ask questions to see if your child can understand directions, solve problems, pay attention, and remember things.

-- See how your child performs everyday activities, including:
+See how your child does everyday activities, including:

 - Getting in and out of bed